topycyao/Xsurv1/README.md

 # Xsurv
-This package implements XGBoost and LightGBM in survival data with partiallikelihood function of cox ph model and smoothed C-index as loss functions.
+This package implements XGBoost and LightGBM in survival data with partiallikelihood function of cox ph model and smoothed C-index as loss functions. gbm and random forests are also provided in Xsurv function to fit the model.
-Additional survival information can be found with XGB and LGB models,including risk level, simple survival tree and etc.
+Additional survival information can be found with XGB and LGB models,including simple survival tree,risk level and SHAP importance.
 ## Installation

 Please install from Github: